 -Explain some areas that the NASW, AAMFT, NBCC, and APA Codes of Ethics agree upon regarding the setting of clear and ethical boundaries with clients.

--Explain one multistep program for diffusing marital conflict.
+-Explain what is a multistep program for diffusing marital conflict.

--Explain some 'rules for engagement' with resistant clients.
+-Name some “rules for engagement” with resistant clients.